Yoshiko Kawashima

-Yoshiko Kawashima (川島 芳子, Kawashima Yoshiko), born Aisin Gioro Xianyu, was a Qing dynasty princess of the Aisin-Gioro clan.
-She was raised in Japan and served as a spy for the Japanese Kwantung Army and Manchukuo during the Second Sino-Japanese War.
-She is sometimes known in fiction under the pseudonym "Eastern Mata Hari".
-After the war, she was captured, sentenced, and executed as a traitor by the Nationalist government of the Republic of China.
-She was also a notable descendant of Hooge, eldest son of Hong Taiji.
+Yoshiko Kawashima (川島 芳子, Kawashima Yoshiko), born Aisin Gioro Xianzi (愛新覺羅 · 顯㺭), was a Qing dynasty royal, part of the Aisin Gioro clan.
+Kawashima was raised in Japan and served as a spy for the Japanese Kwantung Army and Manchukuo during the Second Sino-Japanese War, and is sometimes known in fiction under the pseudonym "Eastern Mata Hari".
+After the war, Kawashima was captured, sentenced, and executed as a traitor by the Nationalist government of the Republic of China.
+Kawashima is also a notable descendant of Hooge, eldest son of Hong Taiji.

 Names

-She was born in the Aisin-Gioro clan, the imperial clan of the Manchu-led Qing dynasty.
-Her birth name was Aisin Gioro Xianyu and her courtesy name was Dongzhen (literally "eastern jewel").
-Her Sinicised name was Jin Bihui.
-She is best known by her Japanese name, Kawashima Yoshiko (川島 芳子), which is read as Chuāndǎo Fāngzǐ in Chinese.
-In 1925, Yoshiko took the male name Ryōsuke.
+Born to the Aisin Gioro clan, the imperial clan of the Manchu-led Qing dynasty, Kawashima had the birth name Aisin Gioro Xianzi (alternatively, later autographs indicate the personal name Xianyu) and the courtesy name Dongzhen (literally "eastern jewel").
+Kawashima's Sinicised name was Jin Bihui.
+Kawashima is best known under their Japanese name, Kawashima Yoshiko (川島 芳子), which is read as Chuāndǎo Fāngzǐ in Chinese.
+After 1925, Kawashima occasionally used the male name Ryōsuke.